 What will happen to my Temporary Foreign Workers (TFWs) who were brought in with a Labour Market Impact Assessment (LMIA)?

 The Government of Canada will provide support of $1,500 per temporary foreign worker to help pay the cost of the mandatory 14-day isolation period required of all workers arriving from abroad.
-Applications will be made through the Ministry of Agriculture website – more details to come.
+Applications for the Mandatory Isolation Support for Temporary Foreign Workers program can be made through the Ministry of Agriculture website – the deadline to apply is April 21, 2021.

 - Honour the worker’s period of employment to start upon their arrival to Canada